Save 50% when you bring a buddy on our Trekking Amongst Giants trip! Use the code: Pakistan50

 GROUP SIZE: 12 people

-Come with us to trek in the Zagros Mountains, stay in remote Qasqhai nomad camps, explore the culture in Iranian cities, and become a member of a fun-loving team of adventurous travelers.
+Come with us as we experience the Zagros Mountains, stay in remote Qasqhai nomad camps, explore the culture of some Iran’s most beautiful cities, and become a member of a fun-loving team of adventurous travelers.

-We’ve been traveling in Iran for the last several years and we have formed many lasting relationships here.
-Our unique connections allow us to show you a side of one of the most fascinating countries on the planet.
+We’ve been leading trips in Iran for the last several years and we have formed many lasting relationships here.
+Our unique connections allow us to show you a side of one of the most fascinating countries on the planet and experience Iran in a way that others can’t.

-Nobody does Iran like Epic – we guarantee it.
+Nobody travels in Iran like Epic does – we guarantee it.

 Iran is for you if you enjoy…